 - 93% in Zaire had no hand-washing facilities at school.

-School WASHE programmes were successfully set up in Huambo, Zaire and Uige as part of an integrated approach to NTD control since June 2015 with support from The END Fund.
+School WASHE programmes were successfully set up in Huambo, Zaire and Uige as part of an integrated approach to NTD control since June 2015.
 The WASHE programme encompasses work on hygiene practices among school children, waste management and equipment for making tippy-taps (basic sanitation installation for hand washing).
-The programme has developed initially providing WASH equipment and training teachers in techniques to improve school based hygiene and hand-washing in 2034 schools across the three provinces.
-The teachers’ enthusiasm for the training programme has been very motivating for the trainers and MENTOR, and a more focused approach supports over 500 schools working intensively with Ministry of Education structures and framework to ensure sustainability.
+The programme provides WASH equipment and trains teachers in techniques to improve school-based hygiene and hand-washing in 2,034 schools across the three provinces and also has a more focused approach supporting over 500 schools; working intensively with the Ministry of Education structures and frameworks to ensure sustainability.
+The teachers’ enthusiasm for the training programme has been very motivating for the trainers and MENTOR.

-MENTOR operates as an official partner to the Provincial Health Department in all provinces and has supported WHO-funded disease mapping in 2015 and 2016 and currently ongoing efforts to map remaining Provinces for Schistosomiasis and STH.
+MENTOR operates as an official partner to the Provincial Health Department in all provinces and has supported WHO-funded disease mapping in 2015 and 2016 as well as current ongoing efforts to map remaining provinces for SCH and STH.

 The entire Angolan population is at risk for malaria.
-According to estimates published in the 2017 WHO World Malaria Report, Angola saw at least 3.5 million malaria cases and 12,000 malaria-related deaths in 2016.
-Malaria in Angola accounts for 35% of mortality in children, 40% of pre-natal mortality (National Health Development Plan 2013).
-The four southern provinces bordering Namibia have highly seasonal transmission and are prone to epidemics, where in the north transmission extends throughout the year.
+According to estimates published in the 2018 WHO World Malaria Report, Angola saw at least 3.8 million malaria cases and 16,000 malaria-related deaths in 2017.
+Malaria in Angola accounts for 35% of mortality in children and 40% of pre-natal mortality (National Health Development Plan 2013).
+The four southern provinces bordering Namibia have highly seasonal transmission and are prone to epidemics, while in the north transmission extends throughout the year.

-Under the USAID funded Health For All Programme MENTOR has been working with PSI across the northern provinces of Zaire and Uige, providing a strong platform for sustainable outcomes in malaria case management.
-MENTOR has been training and supporting health workers to diagnose and treat malaria cases more effectively and improving the ability of laboratories to diagnose malaria.
-MENTOR is also supporting the training and support of the ADECO programme (community development workers) in Malaria detection and treatment delivering training programmes to selected Municipalities in Zaire.
+Under the USAID funded Health For All Program, MENTOR has been working with PSI across the northern provinces of Zaire and Uige, providing a strong platform for sustainable outcomes in malaria case management.
+MENTOR has been training and supporting health workers to diagnose and treat malaria cases more effectively, and improving the ability of laboratories to diagnose malaria.
+MENTOR is also supporting the training of the ADECOS programme (community development workers) in malaria detection and treatment by delivering training programmes to selected municipalities in Zaire.

-In Southern Angola MENTOR has been directly delivering projects across the southern border with Namibia and Zambia focusing on Kuando Kubango to support Elimination 8’s efforts (Global Fund and other donors) to support countries reach their Malaria elimination targets.
-In partnership with ADPP and Angolan based NGO, MENTOR has been providing malaria expertise as well as direct test and treatment of suspected cases of malaria.
-During 2018 MENTOR nurses tested over 80,000 people treating 25,000 positive cases in Kuando Kubango.
+In Southern Angola MENTOR has been directly delivering projects along the southern border with Namibia and Zambia focusing on Kuando Kubango and Kunene in partnership with Elimination 8 (Global Fund and other donors) to support southern African countries in reaching their malaria elimination targets.
+In partnership with ADPP, MENTOR has been providing malaria expertise as well as direct testing and treatment of suspected cases of malaria through specific screening points placed along the border between Angola and Namibia.
+During 2018, MENTOR supported the testing of over 80,000 people and treatment of 25,000 positive cases in Kuando Kubango.